local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

 - Particle systems:
     - Are particle systems allowed, provided that emmiters only use spirtes / billboards of the given art assets?
+        - (Jimbly) I say yes

 - Procedural Generation:
     - (Slippers) I vote that we ban any and all procedurally generated colour / audio.
+        - (Jimbly) Arguably, that's what "lighting" is in engines - anything that feels like post-processing/lighting/visual effects I'd say is a fine way to use the assets, generating something as a replacement/alternative to a source asset seems not fine.
     - I am more open to the use of edge detection filters to generate normal maps if participants should want to:
         - Notch is making a crawler with those techniques which might serve as inspiration for this usecase